appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/configure-server/external-image-registry.md

 ```

 :::info
-If you don't specify the port number in the `registries.conf` above, Podman will try to use default `HTTP` port which is `80`.
+If you don't specify the port number in the `registries.conf` above, Podman will try to use the default HTTP port, which is `80`.

-If your registry runs on port other than `80`, you should specify it in the `registries.conf` file like in the example above.
+If your registry runs on a port other than `80`, you must specify it in the `registries.conf` file, like in the example above.
 :::

   </TabItem>
 </Tabs>

-Now you can connect to your registry with `HTTP` without errors.
+Now you can connect to your registry with HTTP without any errors.

 ## Pulling Images One By One